Opposition to immigration: No solution to underlying problems

 Immigration may be the outcome of problems in the migrants' countries of origin.
 Open immigration policies and efforts do not address the problems, but keeping borders closed does not address them either.

 Jeanne Park of the Council on Foreign Relations recommends European leaders to address the root causes of migration such as helping to broker an end to the Syrian Civil War, restoring stability to Libya, and increasing aid to sub-Saharan Africa.
 According to her, a political solution to the regional crises can make Europe no longer struggle with migrant inflows.
 Concerning the migratory and refugee movements in and from the Horn of Africa, Günther Schröder noted that more efforts are needed to deal with its causes.
 A report by the German Caritasverband stated that only a long-term strategy that differentiates combating the causes for migration in the countries of origin and the development of an EU migration policy can find solutions.
 Responding to the root causes of illegal migration flows involves co-operation with third countries, including migrants' countries of origin and transit, and might manifest itself in conflict avoidance, peacekeeping and state building.
 It has been suggested that safe havens be created within the country of origin.
 It can be argued that immigration means that people "flee" of their country's problems instead of organizing, building up pressure, being involved in constructive foreign aid programs, or otherwise addressing them.

+Decolonization

+Some advocates of decolonization view immigrants as colonizers of the native-born or indigenous people.

+Suffrage

+Permissive immigration policies tend to lead to worse enfranchisement for immigrants.